AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-email-address-on-magento-account.md

 # How to change email address on magento.com account when the field is grayed out?

 This article explains how to change the email address on your [Magento.com](https://account.magento.com) account when the field is grayed out under circumstances such as:

-- You or the original user has left the company
+* You or the original user has left the company.
-- Your company has migrated to a new email domain
+* Your company has migrated to a new email domain.
-- Switching to a Distribution List or catch-all email address
+* You are switching to a Distribution List or catch-all email address.

 ## Affected products and versions